Phase Separation and Ripening in a Viscoelastic Gel: Viscoelastic ripening theory

 Elastic effects alter this coarsening process in two ways.
 Firstly, they change the phase equilibrium between the condensed phase~(A) and the viscoelastic phase~(B), which is captured by an elasticity-dependent $c^{\rm sat}$~\cite{Dufresne2020}.
 Assuming that the monomers in phase B are dilute and can be described by the ideal chemical potential, we find

-with the elasticity-free reference value $c^{\tn{sat}}_{0} = c^{\tn{sat}}(p_{\tn{el}}\to0)$ and $c_{\tn A}$ the monomer number density in the condensed phase~A\@.
-Secondly, the elastic energy alters the coarsening kinetics.
+with the elasticity-free reference value $c^{\tn{sat}}_{0} = c^{\tn{sat}}(p_{\tn{el}}\to0)$, Secondly, the elastic energy alters the coarsening kinetics.
 We account for this effect using a first-order perturbation expansion of the LSW theory (see Methods section), leading to the coarsening rate

-The elastic pressure~$p_{\tn{el}}$, the average domain radius~$\bR$ and the mean cavity radius~$\br$ are all time dependent, while the pre-factor~$C$ is determined by the diffusion constant~$D$ and the density of the condensed phase~$c_{\tn A}$~\cite{RatkeVoorhees2002}.
+The elastic pressure~$p_{\tn{el}}$, the average domain radius~$\bR$ and the mean cavity radius~$\br$ are all time dependent, while the prefactor~$C$ is determined by the diffusion constant~$D$ and the density of the condensed phase~$c_{\tn A}$~\cite{RatkeVoorhees2002}.
 We assume the limit in which the condensed phase~A is incompressible relative to the surrounding viscoelastic phase~B, and thus both $c_{\tn A}$ and $C$ are considered constant.
-The surface tension~$\gamma$ is positive, while the elastic term in Eq.~\eqref{eq:prpt} can be either positive or negative and thus can either accelerate or inhibit the coarsening.
-For example, the extended Gent model leads to growth in $\bR$ until the elastic term balances the surface tension term, at which point the growth is arrested and $\bR$ exponentially approaches its equilibrium value.
-Equation~\eqref{eq:prpt} predicts coarsening kinetics and qualitatively explains experimental data for elastic ripening~\cite{Style2018,Dufresne2020}, whereas in the absence of elasticity, $E_{\tn{el}} = 0$, it reduces to the LSW theory, Eq.~\eqref{eq:ROst}.
+The surface tension~$\gamma$ is positive, while the elastic term in Eq.~\eqref{eq:prpt} can be either positive or negative depending on the elastic energy density, and thus can either accelerate or inhibit the coarsening process (cf.\ Fig.~\ref{fig:scheme}e).
+For example, the extended Gent model leads to growth in $\bR$ until the elastic term balances the surface tension term, at which point the growth is arrested.
+Prior to this arrest, $\bR$ exponentially approaches its equilibrium value, as was predicted and experimentally verified in glass-forming melts~\cite{Schmelzer1990}.
+Moreover, Eq.~\eqref{eq:prpt} predicts that the equilibrium droplet size decreases when the elastic modulus is increased, as was observed in crosslinked gels~\cite{Style2018,Dufresne2020}.
+In the absence of elasticity, $E_{\tn{el}} = 0$, Eq.~\eqref{eq:prpt} reduces to the LSW theory, Eq.~\eqref{eq:ROst}.

+High droplet concentrations would induce additional interactions between droplets due to elastic distortion of the material, affecting the above predictions.
+However, departure from the nondilute conditions does not affect the ripening exponent in the LSW theory but only requires a rescaling of the prefactor~\cite{RatkeVoorhees2002}.
+Since elastic deformations are governed by the same algebraic profiles as the density profiles in the LSW theory, we argue that elastic interactions between droplets also will not affect the ripening exponent.